 Homegirl London pays homage to Uniche Interior Furnishings.
+Please note that this company has now changed their name and website address to: www.housejunkie.co.uk.
 This online retailer is a family run business that was born out of a passion for creating the perfect home.
 The owners are Mark Bentham and Laura Lane who hold a strong belief that “Our home is a stage around which our lives unfold.
 How we set that stage is an extension of who we are.”
 They believe “style is individual, not ordinary.
 If your rooms are for living in, sofas are for sprawling on, battered is best and old is beautiful.”
 So it’s no surprise when I tell you that they sell vintage inspired pieces which have the lived in look.
-Life before Uniche was spent undertaking large scale restoration projects on period country properties and although they tackled all areas of improvements, the most satisfying was certainly the final dressing – bringing carefully chosen furniture, lighting and accessories together.
+Life before Uniche was spent undertaking large scale restoration projects on period country properties and although they tackled all areas of improvements, the most satisfying was certainly the final dressing – bringing carefully chosen furniture, lighting and home accessories together.
 So Uniche was born out of the desire to move away from the ordinary and furnish homes with truly unique pieces that dare to be different.
 They sell a fabulous range of furniture, lighting and accessories.
 I caught up with the couple to ask a few questions …

 Q: How did you meet?

 A: We met originally at a beer festival!
 It was in our then home town of Ledbury, Herefordshire and being a small market town in hop growing territory it’s always quite a lively event.
 I was in a relationship at the time and Laura moved away shortly after, so things didn’t have a chance to take off.
 It was only when we met again, at the same beer festival ten years to the day later that we got together!